 Teladoc bets big on online medicine with $18.5 bln Livongo deal

-Teladoc Health Inc has agreed to buy chronic care provider Livongo Health Inc in a deal valuing the company at $18.5 billion, betting on a boom in online care and consultations spurred by the coronavirus crisis.
-The merger is by far Teladoc's biggest investment in a campaign of smaller acquisitions since 2017 that have made it the leading U.S. provider of a range of phone and online-based healthcare services.
+Remote medicine company Teladoc Health Inc has agreed to acquire chronic care provider Livongo Health Inc for $18.5 billion, seeking to expand its offerings amid a boom in virtual healthcare spurred by the coronavirus pandemic.
+It is by far Teladoc's largest acquisition after a series of smaller deals turned it into the biggest dedicated U.S. provider of mobile phone and internet-based healthcare services, following its initial public offering in 2015.

+In those five years, Teladoc's market value has increased tenfold to $17 billion based on growth prospects, given that the company has yet to turn a profit.
+The coronavirus pandemic has supercharged the telemedicine market.
+McKinsey & Co has forecast that $250 billion of spending will shift to home and office health, compared to the total $3 billion in revenue that top telemedicine companies generated before the pandemic.

-Analysts said the latest deal should make the combined company the undisputed leader in both online acute care and the management of chronic conditions, following President Donald Trump's order on Monday to expand telehealth access to 57 million Americans.
-Teladoc's shares fell, however, as analysts questioned whether the company has massively overpaid for Livongo, shares in which are up 477% this year.
+Analysts said a combined Teladoc and Livongo would be the undisputed leader in both online acute care and management of chronic conditions, an area buoyed by President Donald Trump's executive order on Monday to expand telehealth access to 57 million Americans.
+Livongo specializes in helping patients manage chronic diseases like diabetes through smart devices and consumer-friendly software.

+With the deal, Teladoc said it hopes to create an integrated system through which patients can see a doctor and manage their diseases virtually.
+Teladoc will use its shares to pay for most of the deal.
+Livongo shareholders will receive 0.5920 shares and $11.33 in cash for each of their shares, the companies said in a statement.
+This will leave Teladoc shareholders with about 58% of the combined company, with Livongo shareholders owning the remainder.

+Shares of both companies fell on the news, as investors fretted about Teladoc overpaying and not focusing enough on profitability.
+This drove down the value of Livongo's shares because its shareholders stand to be paid mostly in Teladoc stock.
+Teladoc and Livongo shares were down 17% and 10%, respectively, in afternoon trading on Wednesday.

-"The Street views the price being paid as fairly high," said David Larsen, an analyst with research firm Verity Research.
-Demand for virtual healthcare has skyrocketed as the pandemic kept patients from visiting doctors, with one recent study estimating 46% of Americans now use telehealth, up from 11% in 2019.
+"The Street views the price being paid as fairly high," said David Larsen, an analyst with Verity Research.
+The deal was negotiated almost entirely virtually, according to a source familiar with the discussions.

-Pre-COVID-19, the total annual revenues of U.S. telehealth players were an estimated $3 billion, whereas consultants McKinsey & Company now estimate up to $250 billion of U.S. healthcare spending could be virtualized.
-The deal will give Livongo's customers, who typically get physiotherapy and other proactive treatments for chronic illnesses through coaches on its system, direct access to physicians who can write prescriptions for them.

-Analysts estimated there was less than a 25% overlap between the client bases of the two companies.
-Teladoc will pay 0.5920 of a share plus $11.33 in cash for each Livongo share, amounting to $158.98, a 10% premium to Livongo's closing price on Tuesday and adding up to a purchase price of about $15.6 billion, according to Reuters calculations.
+Lazard Ltd and Paul, Weiss, Rifkind, Wharton & Garrison LLP advised Teladoc on the deal, while Morgan Stanley and Skadden, Arps, Slate, Meagher & Flom LLP advised Livongo.

 - READ MORE ON: